Reactor Technology (2021)

 Language of instruction

-Competences corresponding to the participation in the courses Physical chemistry, Chemical engineering, Chemical unit operations, and Mathematics 1 and Statistics (previously Mathematics 2).
+Competences corresponding to the participation in the courses Physical chemistry, Chemical engineering, Chemical unit operations, Mathematics 1, and Statistics.

 The process industry comprises e.g. the chemical, biochemical and pharmaceutical industries and parts of the food industry.
 The processes applied within this industry are combined by a number of partial processes.
 These partial processes can be split up into unit operations (physical processes) and processes involving chemical reactions.
 The objective of the course is to provide the student with basic knowledge about the concept of reactor technology and engineering for the purpose of participating in the design, operation, and optimisation of chemical and biochemical reactors.